MS-m310/BS-Data-Analytics---SNHU-/General_Education/art_history_1/Unit_1-4/Touchstone.md

 ## **Innovation**

 The **Pantheon in Rome** is one of the most important examples of Roman architectural innovation.
 Built during the reign of Emperor Hadrian, it combines a traditional Greek-style portico with a revolutionary circular rotunda.
 Its most significant innovation is the massive unreinforced concrete dome, which remains the largest of its kind.
 The oculus at the center not only reduces structural weight but also creates a symbolic connection between the interior space and the heavens.
-According to Sophia Learning, the Pantheon represents a transformation of earlier Greek temple design into a unified interior space focused on experiential architecture rather than exterior appearance (Sophia Learning, s.f., Unit 2.4.6).
+According to Sophia Learning, the Pantheon represents a transformation of earlier Greek temple design into a unified interior space focused on experiential architecture rather than exterior appearance (Sophia Learning, n.d., Unit 2.4.6).

 ---